tashifat/tashifat.github.io/_pages/about.md

 Research Interest
 ==================

-My research interests lie at the intersection of hardware implementation and data analysis, with a focus on **renewable energy, power electronics, and machine learning**.
-My academic background has provided me with a strong foundation in both **Artificial Intelligence** and **energy systems**.
+My research interests lie at the intersection of hardware implementation and data analysis, with a focus on **renewable energy, intelligent control, and machine learning**.
+My academic background has provided me with a strong foundation in both **Artificial Intelligence** and **Energy Systems**.
 I am particularly fascinated to revolutionize the energy sector by applying AI techniques in power systems for intelligent decision-making.

 <!---
 I am passionate about modeling, building, and testing electrical systems and understanding their behavior under a wide range of operating conditions.
 Through my work, I aim to develop innovative solutions that can improve the performance, efficiency, and sustainability of energy systems.